Published: September 25, 2020

 In addition to empathy, clients of these generations love gamification features: tasks and achievements, challenges, giveaways, and competitions.

 Let’s review some monobank examples one more time.
-It encourages clients to use their cards more often through the system of achievements and stars.
-Completing achievement gives one star.
-After collecting N stars, you can exchange them for branded merch (hoodies, T-shirts and other stuff with monobank’s logos).
+They encourage clients to use their cards more often through the system of achievements and stars: after completing an achievement, you receive a star.
+After collecting N stars, you can exchange them for branded merch (e.g., hoodies, T-shirts, and other stuff with monobank’s logo on it).

-In this way, they not only encourage their clients to use the monobank app more often but also get free promo as people are walking in their branded clothes.
+This way, they don’t only encourage their clients to use the monobank app more often but also get free promotion, as people walk around in their branded clothes.

 Finally, most mobile banking apps use more or less similar features.
 Thus, it’s quite hard to get their attention without standing out.
-With these emotionally valuable features, you can make your brand unique.
-More importantly, you give users one more reason to prefer your services to other online banking apps.
+However, with these emotionally valuable features, you can definitely make your brand unique.
+More importantly, you can give users one more reason to prefer your services to any other online banking apps or mobile banking solutions.

-In this section, we’ll go through the basic and extra features of a mobile banking app.
+In this section, we’ll go through the basic as well as extra features of a mobile banking app.
 Nevertheless, creativity is always a good thing, and if you want to stand out, you could add some unique features to your app.

 This part is extremely important for mobile banking development.
 It’s because this is where you implement security features for authentication (password, biometric scanning, additional questions, etc.).